hyperledger/iroha/client_cli/README.md

 cargo build
 ```

-The above command will produce the `iroha_client_cli` ELF executable file for Linux/BSD, the `iroha_client_cli` executable for MacOS, and the `iroha_client_cli.exe` executable for Windows, depending on your platform and configuration.
+The above command will produce the `iroha` ELF executable file for Linux/BSD, the `iroha` executable for MacOS, and the `iroha.exe` executable for Windows, depending on your platform and configuration.

 Check [build and installation instructions](https://hyperledger.github.io/iroha-2-docs/guide/build-and-install.html) for more details.